 The Overlap of NIST 800-171 and CMMC

 Because CMMC is to be rolled out gradually, there will be a period where both NIST 800-171 and CMMC will be in effect.
-Starting in September 2020, CMMC requirements will be included in some RFPs, and by 2026, all new DoD contracts will require CMMC.
+By 2026, all new DoD contracts will include CMMC cybersecurity requirements.

 Suppliers working under multiple contracts may be complying with NIST 800-171 on some contracts and CMMC on others.
 There is a direct correlation to NIST 800-171 requirements and Level 3 of CMMC.